stuible/VCH-homehealth/pages/modules/palliative-care/case-studies/franny.md

 visit:
-  Follow-up Visit: Service update and post surgical consult, from a recent hospitalization for emergency appendectomy, indicated that Franny has stage IV metastases to her bowels.
-When you called to schedule follow up appointment, client’s partner Paula is very worried  stating that client can no longer walk up the four flights of stairs.
+  Follow-up Visit: A service update and post-surgical consult from a recent hospitalization for an emergency appendectomy is sent to your unit indicating that Franny now has stage IV metastases to her bowels.
+When you call to schedule a follow-up appointment, Franny’s partner Paula is very worried stating that Franny can no longer walk up the four flights of stairs to get in and out of their apartment.

 reflection:
   - What are your priorities for your next visit and what concerns might you identify in advance?